LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 * You never activated your account
 * You don't have an account

 For security reasons, the website can not confirm if this worked or not.
-[See below][](why-cant-the-website-confirm-if-my-email-exists) for more details.
+See below.[](why-cant-the-website-confirm-if-my-email-exists) for more details.

 # How can I check my email?